openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

     * REQUIRED.
 Subject identifier value.
 When Subject Syntax Type is JWK Thumbprint, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
 When Subject Syntax Type is Decentralized Identifier, the value is a Decentralized Identifier.
 The thumbprint value of JWK Thumbprint Subject Syntax Type is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
 For instance, when the `kty` value is `RSA`, the member names `e`, `kty`, and `n` are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the `kty` value is `EC`, the member names `crv`, `kty`, `x`, and `y` are present in that order.
 Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [@!RFC7638] specification.
 * `sub_jwk`
     * OPTIONAL.
 A JSON object that is a public key used to check the signature of an ID Token when Subject Syntax Type is JWK Thumbprint.
 The key is a bare key in JWK [@!RFC7517] format (not an X.509 certificate value).
 MUST NOT be present when Subject Syntax Type other than JWK Thumbprint is used.
+* `op_attestation`
+    * OPTIONAL.
+A JWT signed by the OP that produced the ID token on behalf of the End-user.
+It contains the following claims:
+      * `iss`: Identifier for the OP that created the ID token on behalf of the End-user.
+The `iss` value is a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.
+In case of Dynamic SIOP Discovery, the value of `iss` MUST match the `iss` claim in the OpenID Configuration.
+      * `nonce`: String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
+This `nonce` value MUST match the `nonce` value of the enclosing ID token.
+* `op_identifier`
+    * OPTIONAL.
+Identifier for the OP that created the ID token on behalf of the End-user.
+The `op_identifier` value is a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.
+In case of Dynamic SIOP Discovery, the value of `op_identifier` MUST match the `iss` claim in the OpenID Configuration.

 Note that the use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.

+Note that the `op_identifier` is self declared.

 Whether the Self-Issued OP is a mobile application or a Web application, the response is the same as the normal Implicit Flow response with the following refinements.
 Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.